Bridgetown Port of Call

 Shopping in Bridgetown is centred on Broad Street, and bargain-hunters will find plenty to buy in the shopping malls, souvenir shops, jewellery stores and boutiques there.
 Just outside of town, Pelican Village is the best place to go for local handicrafts like woven bags, batik fabrics and rum cakes.
 Swan Street, Roebuck Street and Tudor Street are home to smaller shops and a few roadside vendors.
 There are also more than 30 shops and vendors right in the cruise terminal.
 Duty-free shopping is plentiful in Bridgetown, and there are some real bargains to be had.

-Mount Gay rum, handmade leather footwear from roadside stalls throughout town
+Mount Gay rum and handmade leather footwear from roadside stalls throughout town

 Explore the twists and turns of Harrison's Cave